workers' compensation calculations

 Maximum Temporary Total Disability

 Your temporary disability check is subject to certain maximums.
 Find the corresponding date ranges for the day of your accident to determine your TTD maximum.
 Note, your TTD check will not be greater than this amount.
+You can check all dates and figures here.

 7/15/15 thru 1/14/16